dotnet/linker/docs/error-codes.md

 - There was an error writing the linked assembly 'output'.
 An exception with more details is printed.

+#### `IL1012`: IL Linker has encountered an unexpected error.
+Please report the issue at https://github.com/mono/linker/issues

+- There was an unexpected error while linking.
+An exception with more details is printed.

 ----
 ## Warning Codes